Accountant's office with tax documents and calculator for accounting glossary Quebec 2026

 What is the difference between an accountant and a tax specialist?

-What is IMRTD in Quebec?
+What is RDTOH in Quebec?

 How does TOSI work in Quebec?